Richyrecarey/R-classifast/README.md

 # Train several classifiers on the Iris dataset
 output <- classifast(x = iris[-5], y = iris[5], method = "simple")
 summary(output)

+ k-fold accuracy was approximated using 10-fold validation

+ Accuracy (%) of the diferent methods used:

+  Method     kf %   Test % Train %
+1    log 96.66667 92.45283     100
 ```
 And it will return a table with a summary of different accuracy metrics for all the methods selected.